Crunchy chewy Pearl Barley with earthy porcini and sweet chestnut mushrooms and lemony peppery thyme; Mushroom Pearl Barley Risotto.

 Make this:

-• When you’ve had a long leisurely walk at the local park, nipping into the local grocers and fancy a simple dish to rustle up
+- When you’ve had a long walk and need a simple dish to rustle up, this recipe is a great option

-Pearl barley is barley with its outer bran removed, giving a shiny pearlescent sheen.
-It is one of the longest ancient cultivated plants and was used in Ancient Rome to feed soldiers perhaps, due to its high fibre content, which aids in reducing hunger pangs.
-It’s a good source of magnesium too, great for building bones.
+Pearl barley is barley with its outer bran removed, giving it a shiny pearlescent sheen.
+It is one of the longest ancient cultivated plants.
+The Romans may have used it to feed soldiers, thanks to its high fibre content, which helps reduce hunger pangs.
+It’s also a good source of magnesium, great for building bones.

 Tag me on @ethiveganquantum on Instagram to show me what you’ve made and let me know you’re happy for me to share.